 Cath Latham

 Cath has led range of strategic policy work in priority areas for medical research including funding and workforce, as well as representing the sector on a wide range of policy issues influencing health and medical research more broadly.
 She is passionate about advancing equality, diversity and inclusion, and strives to apply this lens in all her work.
-Cath lives in Melbourne and enjoys spending her downtime cycling, cooking and chatting to friends over a long black.
+Cath now lives in Canberra and enjoys spending her downtime cycling, cooking and chatting to friends over a long black.